Agent Skills: Coding Agent

 1. Create/reuse a GitHub issue as durable spec.

-2. Include issue URL, repo, base branch, expected PR, proof, and notification route.
+2. Include issue URL, repo, canonical remote/default branch, target base branch/SHA, isolated worktree, working branch, expected PR, proof, and notification route.

-3. Tell worker to branch, implement, test, run review until no accepted actionable findings, open PR.
+3. Include the mandatory Git preparation block, then tell the worker to implement, test, run review until no accepted actionable findings, and open the PR.

 4. Return issue URL and sessionId immediately.